thomaspoignant/api-scenario/CONTRIBUTING.md

 7. Verify that all CI checks passed on your PR.

 # Licence
-Any contributions you make will be under the Unlicence Software License.
+Any contributions you make will be under the [Unlicence](https://github.com/thomaspoignant/api-scenario/blob/master/LICENSE).

 In short, when you submit code changes, your submissions are understood to be under the same Unlicence that covers the project.
 Feel free to contact the maintainers if that's a concern.